Redefine product data using AI and address real customer needs

 With AI data training you make product data more insightful and useful because you utilize your personal knowledge with it.
 You are able to create virtual attributes that lend a far better understanding of the kind of needs a product can fulfill.
 By using this feature, you can define the finer differences between thousands of products which then shapes and refines the final product recommendation.
 The AI data trainer is an amazing feature that can be used to integrate an expert’s knowledge into the online experience.

 You can easily create a Product Guide or Advisor and use AI data training by signing up for our Workbench

-Just let us know some facts so we can setup your account.
+Just let us know a few things to set up your account.